docsforadobe/illustrator-scripting-guide/docs/jsobjref/IllustratorSaveOptions.md

 **Description**

 (Illustrator version 9 or later.)
-If `true`, the document’s ICC profile is embedded in the saved file.
+If `true`, the document's ICC profile is embedded in the saved file.
 Default: `false`.

 **Type**